 In 1887, the Servite Order of Nuns took over the teaching at St Joseph's and they continued to run the school, often in very difficult and cramped conditions, until 1970.

-St Joseph's, which celebrated 140 years of Catholic education in 2013, is proud of the role it has played in the history of education in Dorking and continues to provide an excellent primary education for all the children in its care.
+St Joseph's is proud of the role it has played in the history of education in Dorking and continues to provide an excellent primary education for all the children in its care.
+We enjoyed celebrating our 150th Anniversary in 2023.